pandoc-jp/pandoc-doc-ja/lua-filters.rst

 Column alignment and width specification for a single table column.

-This is a pair with the following components:
+This is a pair, i.e., a plain table, with the following components:

 1. cell alignment (`Alignment`_).
-2. table column width, as a fraction of the total table width (number).
+2. table column width, as a fraction of the page width (number).

 .. _type-listattributes: